Can't Do Yoga? Think Again

 If you've ruled out yoga for physical reasons, it might be time to reconsider.

->

-> When Megan Garcia signed up for yoga at Smith College in 1991, she felt intimidated because she was the only overweight person in the class.
-She stuck with it, though, and noticed she started not only gaining strength, but feeling and sleeping better, too.
+When Megan Garcia signed up for yoga at Smith College, she felt intimidated because she was the only overweight person in the class.
+She stuck with it, though, and noticed she started gaining strength, plus feeling and sleeping better, too.

 Now she is a plus-sized model and Kripalu-certified yoga instructor who teaches in New York and specializes in teaching yoga to people of all shapes and sizes.

 Garcia found that yoga changed her in unexpected ways.

 "Before I started doing yoga, I really lived life from the neck up," she says.
 "After yoga, I began to really feel at home in my skin.
 If I didn't have yoga, I can't imagine feeling so good in my body.
 Yoga has made it comfortable for me to sit on the floor, to twist, to bend.
 It grounds me in my body."

 RaeAnn Banker, who owns River Yoga in Lahaska, PA, started taking yoga classes on her 42nd birthday as a present to herself.

 "I was overweight, and since my mother was morbidly obese, I knew I better do something or I was going to end up just like her," Banker says.